Carolina (Taylor Swift song)

-"Carolina" is a song written and recorded by American singer-songwriter Taylor Swift for the soundtrack of 2022 murder mystery film Where the Crawdads Sing.
+"Carolina" is a song written and recorded by the American singer-songwriter Taylor Swift for the soundtrack of the 2022 murder mystery film Where the Crawdads Sing.
 Released via Republic Records on June 24, 2022, the song is titled after the Carolinas region in the United States, and sung from the perspective of the film's protagonist, Kya.
 "Carolina" was met with strong acclaim from music critics, most of whom felt the song's ambience matched the film's atmosphere, and is reminiscent of Swift's 2020 indie folk albums, Folklore and Evermore.
 Reviews commended the song for Swift's vocals, songwriting style, and the overall "haunting" mood.

 Produced by Swift and Aaron Dessner, "Carolina" is a slow-paced, downtempo, Americana ballad, particularly in an Appalachian folk style, with country and bluegrass inflections.
 It is driven by acoustic instruments of the early 1950s, such as fiddle, mandolin, and acoustic guitars.
 "Carolina" charted in Australia, Canada, Hungary, Ireland, the Netherlands, the United Kingdom, the United States and Vietnam.
-It has been nominated for a Critics' Choice Award, a Golden Globe Award, a Grammy Award, and a Satellite Award, amongst other accolades.
+It won a MTV Movie & TV Award, and was nominated for a Critics' Choice Award, a Golden Globe Award, a Grammy Award, and a Satellite Award amongst other accolades.

 Background and release

 Where the Crawdads Sing is an American mystery thriller drama film starring Daisy Edgar-Jones in the lead role, directed by Olivia Newman and produced by Reese Witherspoon.
 It is a film adaptation of the 2018 novel of the same name written by American author Delia Owens.
 The story is set in the 1950s, revolving around an abandoned girl named Kya, who grew up in a marsh in North Carolina and becomes the prime suspect in the murder of a man who once romantically pursued her.

 The first trailer for the film was released on March 22, 2022, and featured "Carolina" being played in the background.
 The trailer also revealed that the song was written and performed by American singer-songwriter Taylor Swift.
 Another snippet of the song was revealed through a longer trailer of the film on May 22, 2022.
 The release date of the song was teased by the film's official Instagram account, when they made a series of posts on June 22 with captions that had capitalized letters, spelling out "Carolina This Thursday" together.
 The next day, the song's release date was confirmed as June 24, 2022.
 A lyric video on YouTube accompanied the release.
+On June 15, 2024, Swift performed "Carolina" as part of a mashup with her song "No Body, No Crime" (2020) during the Liverpool stop of her Eras Tour (2023–2024).